thilo/outlook_importer/README.md

     importer.read('example.csv')
     importer.contacts # => [["Robin Example", "robin@example.de"]]

-For further reference please see the outlook importer test attached to this project.
+For further reference please see the outlook importer test in this project.

 # CREDITS
+Payango GmbH for allowing us to open source this lib.
 Robin Mehner for sharing the Outlook CSV test files.
 Frank Prößdorf
 Thilo Utke